European shares slip, but debt ceiling deal buoys U.S. futures

 Asian stocks mostly rose, with Tokyo's Nikkei surging to a new 33-year high.
 But Chinese stocks fell after data showed profits slumping at China's industrial firms.

-But Wall Street futures rose, with S&P 500 e-minis up 0.3% and Nasdaq e-minis up 0.4%.
-U.S. and UK markets are closed on Monday for public holidays.
+But Wall Street futures rose, with S&P 500 e-minis up 0.2% and Nasdaq e-minis up 0.3%.
+U.S. and UK markets were closed for public holidays.

 U.S. six-month credit default swaps narrowed, meaning that the cost of insuring against exposure to a U.S. debt default over the short term fell.
 But the five-year swap rose, suggesting some caution in markets about the deal.